 Hugo, a static website builder that can build an entire website in milliseconds.
 Because of the static nature of the site, I no longer have to deal with plugins, databases, and typical security vulnerabilities that I would encounter with a content management system like WordPress.

 Hugo is written in) along the way, but there’s no doubt that it was worth it.

 Most of my posts are written in RMarkdown via RStudio or Atom and the website is hosted on AWS Cloud via S3 + CloudFront.
 Unlike typical website hosts (such as SiteGround, BlueHost, etc.), the advantage of hosting on a cloud service with a pay-for-what-you-use model is that it’s easy to scale up or down depending on goals and needs at any point in time, whereas typical hosts lock you in to a particular plan.

-The fonts on the site are provided by TypeKit and Bootstrap.
+The fonts on the site are provided by Google Fonts.
 Images on the website are served via Cloudinary, which optimizes images depending on the user, and serves images via several CDNs, including industry leaders such as Akamai.

 That’s pretty much everything that powers this website.